|Home | Events & Notices | Recent Discoveries | Publications | Links | How To Join | Contact Us|

 Martin Tingle: Archaeology in Northamptonshire

-By 2011 The Archaeology of Northamptonshire had almost sold out; only a handful of copies remained.
-However, that will not be the end of the life of this publication.
-The society will be making it available online, as a long-term resource for those researching the archaeology of the county.
+The Archaeology of Northamptonshire has sold out.
+However, that will not be the end of the life of this publication as the society will be making it available online, as a long-term resource for those researching the archaeology of the county.